๐Ÿง€ Wisconsin Eviction Notice Laws

 โœ… Wisconsin Has Clear, Structured Notice Requirements

-Wisconsin provides specific notice periods based on the type of tenancy and reason for eviction.
-A 5-day notice for non-payment and efficient Small Claims Court procedures make Wisconsin relatively straightforward for landlords.
-This guide covers requirements.
+Wisconsin provides specific notice periods based on tenancy type and reason for eviction โ€” a 5-day notice for non-payment, 14-day notice for lease violations, and 28-day notice for month-to-month terminations.
+Efficient Small Claims Court procedures make Wisconsin relatively straightforward for landlords.
+This guide covers all requirements under Wis.
+Stat.
+Chapter 704.

 โฐ